Is the Linksys WRT54G obsolete? Depending on how many devices you have and how fast your upstream connection is, it may be.

 The WRT54G was a device for a different time.

 Indeed, its specs are pretty anemic by today’s standards.
 The most recent incarnations have a 240 MHz CPU, 8 megabytes of RAM, and a couple of megabytes of flash memory.
-My Asus RT-AC66U router has a 600 MHz CPU, 256 MB of RAM, and 128 MB of flash.
-With my 60-megabit Internet connection, a WRT54G can’t keep up.
-My Internet connection is faster with the Asus.
-But sometimes I have 14 devices on it.
+My Asus RT-AC66U router had a 600 MHz CPU, 256 MB of RAM, and 128 MB of flash.
+A WRT54G couldn’t keep up with the 60-megabit Internet connection I had in 2017, let alone what I have today.
+Just plugging the Asus into that Internet connection made it faster, if only because sometimes I had 14 devices on it.
 That may sound ridiculous but think about it.
 That’s less than four devices per family member.

 With Internet speeds increasing beyond 100 megabits, sometimes even to 1 gigabit, the Linksys WRT54G is obsolete in those cases.
 You’re wasting money on the faster Internet speeds.

-On the other hand, for someone who lives alone, has a laptop and a smartphone and maybe a tablet, and has the least expensive Internet connection the local provider offers, a WRT54G probably can do fine as a primary router, even.
+On the other hand, for someone who lives alone, has a laptop and a smartphone and maybe a tablet, and has the least expensive Internet connection the local provider offers, a WRT54G may be able to handle duty as a primary router.
 It’s not the most secure option, but it’s workable.

-I like to still use them as access points.
+One place where some would say a WRT54G is still useful is as an access point.
 They’re limited to a 54-megabit 802.11g connection on the 2.4 GHz band, but when you load DD-WRT on them and position them in the dead spots in your house, they eliminate your dead spots.
-They’re more than adequate for that.
-You can use one as a switch, too.
+They’re better than no connection at all.

 So why do people still buy them?
 Because they work.
 I’ve had other brands of routers conk out after two years, and there are still WRT54Gs out there that are 15 years old and still work.
 Not a lot of computer equipment lasts that long.

 I certainly admire longevity and durability, but I can’t recommend the WRT54G as a primary router anymore.
 Here’s what I look for in a router.
-A good choice if you have modest needs is a TP-Link WR-841N.
-It’s reliable and inexpensive, and has enough power to handle higher-speed connections with several devices.
-It’s a lot less expensive than buying a new WRT54G.
-I’d put the new router on the main Internet connection and use a WRT54G as an access point.
+A good choice today for relatively modest needs is a TP-Link Archer C50.
+It’s reliable and inexpensive, supports more modern wi-fi, and has enough power to handle higher-speed connections with several devices.
+Its range is also likely to be better.
+And it’s less expensive than buying a new WRT54G.